n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger.md

 # Local File trigger

 The Local File trigger node starts a workflow when it detects changes on the file system.
-These changes involve a file or folder getting added, changed or deleted.
+These changes involve a file or folder getting added, changed, or deleted.

 /// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [Local File Trigger's integrations](https://n8n.io/integrations/local-file-trigger/){:target=_blank .external-link} page.
 ///

+/// note | Self-hosted n8n only
+This node isn't available on n8n Cloud.
+///

-## Parameters
+## Node parameters

 You can choose what event to watch for: